 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.
 To find out more, read Language for Science (6 weeks) and Language for Science: General Science (10 weeks).

-If you need to study for longer than 10 weeks, read more about our postgraduate pre-sessional English course.
+You can also study pre-sessionals for longer periods – read about our postgraduate pre-sessional English courses.

 How to apply

-Applications for 2022 entry will open on Friday 1 October 2021.
-From that date this page will contain a link to take you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.